N0t3-c00lkid/Turboclient/README.md

 this is what you must do to run this client properly

-1.unzip TurboClient.zip
-1.5. make sure u installed node.js
+1. make sure u installed node.js
-2. open ur cmd and change dirary (or whatever its supposed to spelled, im not 100% speaking english :P) to the path where u keep the unzip file
+2. open ur cmd and change dirary (or whatever its supposed to spelled, im not 100% speaking english :P) to the path where u keep the file
 3. type "node index.js"
 4. open "TurboClient.html"
 5. put what it asked for